Ohio Creates 100,000 Drone Jobs and $90 Billion Revenue

-Today, drones are unmanned flying machines that deliver Amazon.com goods, surveillance in war and crime zones, humanitarian aid, and even bombs.
-They can even track and follow endangered species to provide information on migration patterns that may help animal scientists to save whole wildlife populations.
-Moreover, they can be equipped with facial recognition software and look for people.
+These flying machines can track endangered species to provide information on migration patterns that may help animal scientists to save whole wildlife populations.
+They can also help look for missing people, like wandering senior citizens and even criminals.

 Types of Drones

 Many of have seen these, from small battery operated unites to sizable replicas; limit of up to 77,2 pounds in Canada and under 55 pounds in USA.

 Operated remotely by a computer or a homing device via a person.

 More complex than a simple UAV, the system includes capabilities like data links, telemetry, communications, and several others.

 Remote Piloted Aircraft Systems